 The 1940 Act requires that BDCs offer to "make available significant managerial assistance" to portfolio companies.
 We are actively involved with our portfolio companies through membership on boards of directors, as observers to the boards of directors and/or through frequent communication with management.
-As of March 31, 2010, we held at least a board seat or observer rights on 26 of our 31 privately held portfolio companies (84 percent).
-We do not hold board seats or observer rights on our two publicly traded portfolio companies.
+As of June 30, 2010, we held at least a board seat or observer rights on 26 of our 31 portfolio companies (84 percent).

 We may hold two or more board seats in early-stage portfolio companies or those in which we have significant ownership.
-We currently hold two board seats in Ancora Pharmaceuticals, Enumeral Technologies, and Laser Light Engines.
+As of June 30, 2010, we hold two board seats in Ancora Pharmaceuticals, Enumeral Technologies, and Laser Light Engines.
 We may transition off of the board of directors to an observer role as our portfolio companies raise additional capital from new investors, as they mature or as they are able to attract independent members who have relevant industry experience and contacts.
 We also typically step off the board of directors upon the completion of an IPO.

 We may be actively involved in the formation and development of business strategies of our earliest stage portfolio companies.
 This involvement may include hiring management, licensing intellectual property, securing space and raising additional capital.
-We also provide managerial assistance to late-stage companies looking for potential exit opportunities by leveraging our status as a public company through our relationships with the banking community and our knowledge and experience implementing and complying with Section 404 of the Sarbanes-Oxley Act.
+We also provide managerial assistance to late-stage companies looking for potential exit opportunities by leveraging our status as a publicly traded company through our relationships with the banking community and our knowledge and experience implementing and complying with Section 404 of the Sarbanes-Oxley Act for larger companies.